The Honeymoon Phase In Marriage: How Long Does The Honeymoon Stage Last?

 The settling-in stage

 This stage usually occurs once the honeymoon phase has ended, and you begin to see your partner as their true self.
-This stage may also be the time where you develop a commitment to one another.
+This stage may also be the time when you develop a commitment to one another.

 The disappointment and growth stage